itzdineshx/Iris-flower-classification/README.md

 ```

 ---

-*Additional reports for Decision Tree and Random Forest can be added as needed.*

----

-This format uses clear section headings and code blocks for each classification report, making it easy to read and understand the performance of each model.

 ## **Deployment**
 The Gradio app has been deployed on Hugging Face Spaces for free hosting.
 You can access it here: